andrei-cacio/learning-web-assembly/README.md

 - learn to debug a wasm module
 - learn to expose JS functions to wasm

+Sepcial thanks to [Shepmaster](https://stackoverflow.com/users/155423/shepmaster) for the highly detailed [SO answers](https://stackoverflow.com/questions/50415623/cant-get-imageload-from-memory-to-work-when-compiled-to-webassembly)

 ## Everything I have learnt:

 ### Working with WebAssembly's Memory in Rust